ezaquarii/vpn-at-home/README.rst

     Available targets:
      * build-prod  - build production build; backend project is NOT updated
-     * build-devel - watch and make development build on change; output written to './dist'
+     * build-devel - watch and make development build on change; output is written to './dist'
      * install     - install packages from package.json
      * distclean   - clean project, delete all data (start from 'git clone' state)